 Then we were off to the airport, where we returned the car and headed for the terminal.

 “This is for the best,” I said as we waited in line to buy two last-minute tickets.
 They were going to cost me a fortune, I lamented.

 “I’ll take care of it.”

 “Hmph,” she said, standing with her purse over one shoulder and her arms crossed.

 When it was our turn at the counter, I said hi to the ticket agent and hefted our bags onto the big stainless-steel scale.
 “We’d like two tickets to Oklahoma City please, via Dallas.”

 “And who will be traveling today?” he asked.

 I set my passport on the counter.
 “Me and my grandma.”
 When I turned around to ask G-ma for her ID, she was gone.

 Ready for Part Four?
 Find it here!

-Sign up for my newsletter to get access to new installments and other neato stuff.
+Sign up for my newsletter to get access to more exclusive fiction and other neato stuff.